kailermai/tp/docs/DeveloperGuide.md

    **Current implementation:** Default binary `ATTENDANCE_SCORE` and `SUBMISSION_SCORE` of 0 or 1, and `PARTICIPATION_SCORE` with range of 0 to 5.

    **Planned enhancement:** `setMaxScore sub/3 part/6`

+3. Enhance `find` command to support more field types: The current implementation of the `find` command only searches by name.
+We plan to extend it to support additional fields, such as student number and tags.
+This will make it easier for TAs to quickly find relevant students based on different criteria.

+   **Example:**

+   **Current implementation:** Searchable only by name (e.g. `find Alex`).

+   **Planned enhancement:** Searchable by all fields (e.g. `find t/WeakInJava`)